juniorxxue/juniorxxue.github.io/whatis/2023-07-27-what-is-first-class-label.md

 >  In language with first class labels, Labels become first-class values that can be passed as arguments.

-I use Javascript to illustrate the difference between it and our familiar ones.
+I'll use Javascript to explain how it differs from our familiar ones.

 ```
 const person = {